Andersen Tax: History

-On March 1, 2017, Andersen Tax & Legal made its debut in Spain as the firm, formerly named Global Abogados, is the first in Europe to adopt the Andersen name.
-Since, Andersen Global has added member firms in Italy, Portugal, and Germany.
+On March 1, 2017, Andersen Tax & Legal made its debut in Spain, absorbing Global Abogados, the first in Europe to adopt the Andersen name.

-The year 2018 has brought the debut of the Andersen name in Ireland, Egypt, France, Ecuador and Kenya along with notable expansion in Spain, Portugal, Mexico, UK, Luxembourg, Canada and Brazil.
-The international association has also added a presence in Argentina, Kuwait, Mozambique, Angola, Hungary, Jordan, and India.
+In 2018 Andersen debuted in Ireland, Egypt, France, Ecuador and Kenya along with notable expansion in Spain, Portugal, Mexico, UK, Luxembourg, Canada and Brazil.
+The association added a presence in Argentina, Kuwait, Mozambique, Angola, Hungary, Jordan, and India.

 On September 3, 2019, Andersen Tax rebranded to Andersen.

-In October 2019, Andersen Global announces Nangia Andersen India as its Indian member firm.
+In October 2019, Andersen Global announced Nangia Andersen India as its Indian member firm.
+Nangia Andersen India is global network's 1st Indian Firm.

+Andersen Global

+Andersen Global is an association of legally separate, independent member firms providing services under the brand Andersen, Andersen Tax, Andersen Tax & Legal or Andersen Legal.

+In July 2013, WTAS Global was founded by U.S. member firm WTAS LLC, a wealth and tax advisory firm that had been founded in 2002 by 23 former Arthur Andersen partners.
+In 2014, WTAS LLC changed its name to Andersen Tax, and WTAS Global changed its name to Andersen Global.

+In 2018, Andersen Global announced several locations adopting the Andersen name, such as in Canada and Uruguay.

+In Fall 2019, Andersen Tax changed its brand name to Andersen.

+In October 2019, Andersen Global announces Nangia Andersen India as its Indian Member Firm.
 Nangia Andersen India is global network's 1st Indian Firm of Andersen Global.

+By the Fall of 2023, Andersen Global had grown to a headcount of roughly 14,000 professionals in more than 400 locations (22 in the United States).